-Kim Kardashian West to visit White House, advocate on behalf of imprisoned great-grandmother
+Kim Kardashian West visits White House to advocate on behalf of great-grandmother in prison

 That’s according to a person familiar with the visit who spoke on condition of anonymity because they were not authorized to discuss it publicly.

-Kardashian West has urged the president to pardon 62-year-old Alice Marie Johnson, serving a life sentence without parole for a non-violent drug offense.
+Kardashian West has urged the president to pardon 62-year-old Alice Marie Johnson, who is serving a life sentence without parole for a non-violent drug offense.

 She’s been in touch with Jared Kushner, Trump’s son-in-law and senior adviser.
 He oversees the administration’s push to overhaul the nation’s prison system.